OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 [//]: # (Explain Architecture Choices for Tools here)

-Google Cloud Platform (GCP) was chosen as the Cloud platform beacuse the client already utilizes GCP for other daily processes, making it more cost-effective, and easier to manage.
+Google Cloud Platform (GCP) was chosen as the Cloud platform because the client already utilizes GCP for other daily processes, making it more cost-effective, and easier to manage.

 Python was chosen as the coding language as it is rich with libraries for data processing, manipulation, and analysis like Pandas, NumPy etc. It also has extensive support for data pipelines and orchestration (e.g., Airflow, Mage) and integrates seamlessly with Google Cloud.